- Total global beauty industry spending in 2020 was $483 billion, and the annual total is expected to top $716 billion by 2025.

 - Historically, the lion’s share of beauty products have been purchased in brick-and-mortar stores, but that’s changing rapidly, with online sales projected to make up 48% of the total by 2023.

-- Surprisingly, publishers and informational sites are significantly outperforming beauty brands and beauty retailers when it comes to Google organic search.
+- Surprisingly, publishers and informational sites significantly outperform beauty brands and beauty retailers when it comes to Google organic search.

 2020 was a rollercoaster year for the beauty industry.
 Big brands with brick-and-mortar locations were hit hard by COVID-19 lockdowns, forcing marketers to come up with new ways to sell to customers.
 As a result, many ecommerce and direct-to-consumer (DTC) brands saw an increase in sales due to the pandemic because millions of people had to shop almost exclusively online.

-But, what will the next few years look like for the beauty industry?
-Will consumers return to stores in the same numbers, or will they continue buying online?
+What will the next few years look like for the beauty industry?
+Will consumers return to stores in the same numbers, or will they continue to buy online?
 Terakeet analyzed current trends and search data with our proprietary software, Carina, to extract some key marketing insights.

-Read on for a high-level look at the beauty industry, trends that matter, and digital marketing strategies that will create the most success.
+Read on for a high-level look at the beauty industry, trends that matter, and cosmetics marketing strategies that will create the most success.

 Beauty industry statistics, market share, and worth

-The Asia Pacific region has the biggest beauty industry market share, at 46%, followed by North America at 24%, and Western Europe at 18%.
+The Asia Pacific region, including China, has the biggest cosmetics market share, at 46%, followed by North America at 24%, and Western Europe at 18%.
 By geography, Asia Pacific and North America dominate, accounting for more than 70% of the total market size combined.